– General Information –

 → Live Tournaments ←

-Chip Reese cashed for $3.999 million in his career, according to Hendon Mob.
+Chip Reese cashed for $3.999 million in live tournaments in his career, according to Hendon Mob.
 That may not seem like a lot by today’s standards, especially given the longevity of his poker playing career.
 However, please note a couple of things.

 First off, because it’s hard to keep track of tournament results from decades ago, some of his cashes aren’t tallied up.
 Also, the results are not adjusted to inflation; and Chip Reese always put more volume into cash games than tournaments.